 - Don’t be scared by the amount of oil, it will be discarded after you fry the chicken.

 - Use a Dutch oven or large/deep pot when frying the chicken, the oil will get very hot and bubbly and you don’t want to burn yourself.

-- Cook the chicken to a golden brown perfection, if you a looking for very crispy texture.
+- Cook the chicken to golden brown perfection, if you a looking for a very crispy texture.

-- Use garlic based on your likeness.
+- Use garlic based on your liking.

 - For juicier chicken, remove it from the frying pan after 3-4 minutes of cooking, right after the chicken has just cooked.

 Yes, this dish can easily be frozen.
 Transfer the Sesame Chicken into freezer-safe containers or heavy-duty freezer bags.
 Label with the date, and freeze for up to 3-4 months, or longer if you use a deep freezer.

 How do you thaw Ginger Sesame Chicken?